How Glycol Is Used in Closed Loops

 How to Test for Glycol to Ensure Adequate Freeze Protection

-Connect With Us at Chardon Labs for Clean Closed Loop Systems
+Connect With Us for Clean, Closed Loop Systems

 Don’t just buy chemicals.
 Purchase clean systems from Chardon Labs.
-Our technically proficient teams, trustworthy work and cost-effective solutions provide facilities with closed loop cooling systems the means of getting and staying clean and operating efficiently.
-For more information about how we go beyond selling chemicals to providing ways of keeping systems clean, contact us at Chardon Labs.
+Our technically proficient teams, trustworthy expertise and cost-effective solutions help facilities maintain clean and efficient systems.

 Matt Welsh